StevenDavid/lambda-layer-tokenization/README.md

  2. This module assumes that you have logged in as root user into AWS account.
 If not, then we need to update `key policy` under [template.yaml](src/encryption_keys/template.yaml) file under encryption_keys folder.
 Replace `root` with your user in this file.
  3. Familiarity with **python**  programming language is recommended as the application code is written in python.

+ **Note** *In this module, we will replace the value of variable to values identified in the previous steps so it will help if you can save the identified values to some TextEditor.
+Also, It is recommended to use TextEditor to update the command with replaced values before running the code.*

  ## Architecture Diagram
  ![Architecture](images/Lambda-Layer.png)